 2022 - 2023 diversity efforts in action

 The Department will continue the outreach program in collaboration with CSU Northridge, CSU San Bernadino, and Cal State Los Angeles.
 The objective of the CSU Math Summer Bridge Program is to contribute to the ability and motivation of high-potential Cal State students to apply to PhD programs in math.
 The five-week program includes an intense review of advanced undergraduate math, followed by short courses of guided reading and problem solving that offer a first taste of the more open-ended research that PhD students undertake.

-- Professor Monica Visan has been selected to be the Department’s ombudsperson, an independent person (with a less official role) who may act as a mediator for any grievances, instances of discrimination, or sexual harassment.
-Please reach out by emailing ombuds[at]math.ucla.edu.
+- Professor Itay Neeman has been selected to be the Department’s ombudsperson, an independent person (with a less official role) who may act as a mediator for any grievances, instances of discrimination, or sexual harassment.
+Please reach out by emailing email@example.com.
 For more information about the role of an ombudsperson, please visit: http://www.ombuds.ucla.edu/FAQ.htm

-- The Department has formed a new committee for Equity, Diversity & Inclusion (EDI) comprised of faculty, postdoctoral scholars, staff, and graduate students.
-Its task is to initiate and coordinate EDI efforts by working to improve departmental climate and to create more inclusive physical and virtual spaces.
+- The Department has formed a new committee for Equity, Diversity & Inclusion (EDI) comprised of faculty, postdoctoral scholars, staff, graduate students, and undergraduate students.
+Its task is to initiate and coordinate EDI efforts by working to improve the departmental climate and create more inclusive physical and virtual spaces.
 The committee is the point of contact for everybody in the Department who wants to bring forward concerns or mention ideas and suggestions related to EDI and information policy.
 Please submit your suggestions/feedback to our Feedback Form.

-- The Department will host the 2021 WimSoCal Symposium for Women in Mathematics.
+- The Department hosted the 2021 WimSoCal Symposium for Women in Mathematics.
 WimSoCal is hosted by a different University each year with the goal of bringing together women mathematicians from the Southern California region in order to nurture collaborations and provide a framework for mentoring.
 More details will be announced shortly.

 OPPORTUNITIES FOR WOMEN